ryy1221/MutSigCVsyn/README.md

-# PCAWG-to-MutSigCV
+# MutSigCVsyn

-This project is for processing PCAWG somatic mutation and coverage files.
-The processed files are used as input for MutSigCV to identify significantly mutated gene in cancer.
+MutSigCVsyn is an algorithm identified from [MutSigCV, Lawrence et al 2013](https://www.nature.com/articles/nature12213) for identifying synonymous cancer drivers.
+Running MutSigCVsyn using whole genome cancer mutation and coverage file.
+The current version is majorly designed for utilizing [PCAWG](https://www.nature.com/articles/s41586-020-1969-6) database.
+Other data can be used by making modification.

 ### Directory layout
     .